ParadoxLeon/Dayz-mod-collection-downloader-linuxCLI/README.md

 This can happen when the mod file is big.

 Usually, the script will throw an error when something is wrong.

+## Other games
+This script should work with other games too, but you may need to make some adjustments.